Jan Paulsen: Biographical notes

 Paulsen was born on 5 January 1935, in Narvik, Norway to Adventist parents.
-Baptised at the age of 14, he attended Vejlefjord High School in Denmark and graduated in 1954.
+Baptized at the age of 14, he attended Vejlefjord High School in Denmark and graduated in 1954.
 On 1 July 1955, he married Kari Trykkerud, with whom he has had three children: Laila (1961), Jan-Rune (1963) and Rein Andre (1970).

 Paulsen studied theology in Denmark before obtaining a Bachelor of Theology degree from Andrews University.
 He went on to obtain his master's degree from Potomac University.
 Paulsen also has a Bachelor of Divinity degree from the Adventist Theological Seminary at Andrews University.
 He is the first Adventist Church world president to hold a doctorate, which he obtained from the University of Tübingen.

 Paulsen is the third non-American president of the World Church.

 In February 2008, Paulsen was the first Adventist Church president to be interviewed on a major international television network, by Mike Schneider on Night Talk, Bloomberg Television.

 He has outlined "three people in particular... who have helped me along the way" – his mother, schoolteacher O. K. Naerland and "mentor" theologian Ted Heppenstall.

 On 11 November 2011, Paulsen was named a Commander of the Royal Norwegian Order of Merit.
 The award was presented at Tyrifjord Videregående Skole on 2 June 2012.